Table of Contents

-3D printer is the latest invention of science.
+The 3D printer is the latest invention of science.
 3D printers can make daily life things very easily.
-They are amazing due to its ability of production of various types of objects, via various kinds of materials and all these things via the same machine.
-It is able to make a replica of anything like ceramic cups, plastic toys, metal machines parts, stoneware vases, fancy chocolate cakes or even (one day soon) human body parts.
+They are amazing due to their ability to the production of various types of objects, via various kinds of materials and all these things via the same machine.
+It is able to make a replica of anything like ceramic cups, plastic toys, metal machines parts, stoneware vases, fancy chocolate cakes, or even (one day soon) human body parts.

 A 3D printer is a computer-aided manufacturing (CAM) device that designs 3-D objects.
-3D printer receives commands from a computer as input, like a conventional printer.
-A 3D printer produces a three-dimensional model, which is different from a conventional.
-The working of 3D printer is based on the additive manufacturing process for printing physical objects layer by layer until the model is complete.
+It receives commands from a computer as input, like a conventional printer.
+It produces a three-dimensional model, which is different from a conventional one.
+The working of a 3D printer is based on the additive manufacturing process for printing physical objects layer by layer until the model is complete.

 The working process of printing a 3D model varies according to the material used to print the object.
-For building a plastic model, a 3D printer uses a process called fused deposition modeling (FDM).
+For building a plastic model, It uses a process called fused deposition modeling (FDM).
 In this process, the various layers of plastic are heated and fused together.
-For printing of a metallic object, a 3D printer use a process called direct metal laser sintering (DMLS).
+For the printing of a metallic object, a 3D printer use a process called direct metal laser sintering (DMLS).